tprelog/iocage-homeassistant/README.md

 <details><summary>You can also use this script for a standard-jail install</summary>
 <p>

+- This is intended for FreeNAS 11.3 but should work with FreeNAS-11.2-U7 or later

 With the new communtiy plugins available in FreeNAS 11.3 I'm shifting focus to include a better experiance for managing Home Assistant from the FreeNAS console.
 All these changes will be available in the standard-jail install as well.